vdbrink/vdbrink.github.io/projects/elgato_stream_deck.md

 They connect via Bluetooth or USB and have between 3 and 32 buttons.
 Some devices have an additional touch display or dial knobs.
 I also found the wide range of Elgato Stream Deck devices.
 They are mainly used by streamers to quickly switch scenes and trigger actions during live streams, but they also work well for other computer users, like me.
-The big advantage of these devices is that each button has its own display, which can be completely customised.
+The big advantage of these devices is that each button has its own display, which can be completely customized.
 You do not have to remember what each button does.
 You can also browse different action pages, multiplying the actions you can trigger with the same number of buttons.
 I found many integrations and SDK features for building your own actions.